rajendradanve/skillzacademy/TESTING.md

 -   Verified that admin can add and edit the main category, category
 -   Verified that admin can update course and course schedule
 -   Verified that admin can activate or deactivate discount and also update.
+-   Verified that admin getting email for all the forms sent via contact us page.
+-   Verfied that outdated course are not visible on the pages.

 # **Automated Testing**